pzhokhov/pzhokhov.github.io/_posts/2021-02-17-closed-right-wing.md

 Not sure why An-2 was labelled as "Experimental", but this one definitely was.

-Back at the hangar, when assembling the right wing, we would periodically check that the jigs at the root and tip of the wing are parallel (can be done via a laser level, or, even easier, by placing electronic level on the tops of the jigs and making sure they read the same value (and adding some shims if they don't)
+Back at the hangar, when assembling the right wing, we would periodically check that the jigs at the root and tip of the wing are parallel.
+This can be done via a laser level, or, even easier, by placing electronic level on the tops of the jigs and making sure they read the same value (and adding some shims if they don't).

 However, once we clecoed the top skin on, this stopped working!
 No matter how many shims we added, we could not align the jigs, and the difference (twist) was about 0.5 degrees.
 Why?
 Turns out, the top skin makes the wing rigid enough (in the hindsight - duh!), so that adding shims to any corner only lifts the wing, but does not actually fix the twist.